julenbacaicoa/julenbacaicoa.github.io/_posts/2025-08-09-optimal-sensor-placement.md

 \alpha_{\mathrm{opt}} \approx 26.8^\circ \quad(\text{example for }\nu = 1/3)
 $$

-This compact family is both practically convenient and near‑optimal.
+This compact family is both practically convenient and near-optimal.

 ---

 ## What about temperature effects?

-Thermal (apparent) strain is ever‑present.
+Thermal (apparent) strain is ever-present.
 The work models an additive homogeneous apparent strain $$\varepsilon_T$$ (same for all gauges), and extends the linear system as:

 $$
 \boldsymbol{\varepsilon}_m = \big[\,\mathbf{W}\ \ \mathbf{1}\,\big]